vishwanath-thatikonda/8weeksqlchallenge/pizzarunner/readme.md

                                                            **Case Study of Pizza Runner**

--- This case study has LOTS of questions - they are broken up by area of focus including:
+This case study has LOTS of questions - they are broken up by area of focus including:

--- Pizza Metrics
+1.Pizza Metrics
--- Runner and Customer Experience
+2.Runner and Customer Experience
--- Ingredient Optimisation
+3.Ingredient Optimisation
--- Pricing and Ratings
+4.Pricing and Ratings
--- Bonus DML Challenges (DML = Data Manipulation Language)
+5.Bonus DML Challenges (DML = Data Manipulation Language)

 You can find these cases studies in [8weekSQLchallenge](https://8weeksqlchallenge.com/)